PGG Wrightson: History

 In 2011 PGG Wrightson sold its finance division to Heartland Building Society to create a single larger rural financing organisation.

-In August 2018, it was announced that PGG had agreed to sell their Seeds business, PGW Seeds, to Danish company DLF Seeds for NZD $421 million.
-Although the deal is still subject to approval from the New Zealand Overseas Investment Office, it is expected to go through in early 2019.
+In August 2018, it was announced that PGG had agreed to sell their Seeds business, PGW Seeds, to Danish company DLF Seeds for NZD $421 million, with the deal being finalised in early 2019.
 PGG Wrightson Seeds Holdings has operations in New Zealand, Australia, and South America.
 Under the deal, PGW and PGW Seeds will enter into a long-term distribution agreement for seed and grain.
 PGW will grant a brand licence to PGW Seeds for the continued use of the PGG Wrightson Seeds brand.

+In late 2018, the majority shareholder of PGW, the Chinese-owned Agria Corporation, was found guilty of fraudulent accounting by the United States Securities and Exchange Commission.
+Agria was subsequently ordered by the Overseas Investment Office to sell down its majority shareholding in PGW to 46.5%.

 PGG Wrightson Country Cup

 The PGG Wrightson Country Cup is the Premier Competition over the region known as the Canterbury Country.
 The region includes clubs from the Ellesmere and North Canterbury Sub-Unions and the Mid Canterbury Rugby Football Union.